-The Fire Challenge (Grades 4-8): Learn the basics of safe fire building in preparation for an exciting teambuilding-based challenge.
-Groups will race to see who can be the first to light a fire which burns strong enough to ignite a suspended rope in this classic twist on a camp favourite!
-Participants will also play active fire-themed games and get a chance to roast a seasonal treat over an open flame.
+The Fire Challenge (Grades 4-8): Learn the basics of safe fire building in preparation for an exciting team-building-based challenge.
+Groups will work together to light a fire that burns strong enough to ignite a suspended rope in this classic twist on a camp favourite!
+Participants will also play active fire-themed games and tell stories around the fire.

 Fire & Ice (Grades 2 and up): Join us for an unforgettable winter experience that will engage even the most reluctant winter participants.
 The day will include skating on our sustainably cooled ice rink with basic lessons and alternative activities for any non-skaters.
-We’ll also engage in educational fire-making and shelter building activities and cozy up to a bonfire accompanied by storytelling and apple roasting.
-All skating equipment provided and extra warm clothing available.
+We’ll also cozy up to a bonfire accompanied by storytelling and participate in hands-on activities.
+Skating equipment is available (small groups only).
+Students are encouraged to bring their own skates and helmets.
+Extra warm clothing available.
 Heated floors and indoor spaces are available for warming breaks.

 Urban Animal Adventures: Children are naturally curious about the animals that inhabit the world around them.
 Through stories, guided exploration and free play, students will learn about the different animals that fly, hop, burrow, and swim at Evergreen Brick Works.
-Students will make connections to what they see at Evergreen Brick Works with what they find in their communities.
+Students will make connections between what they see at Evergreen Brick Works and what they find in their communities.

 Take a Walk on the Wild Side: Students will explore the landscape through the eyes of the local animals.
 By engaging all of their senses, students will track the animals and learn about their interesting characteristics and behaviours.
 Through games, stories and habitat-building, students will learn about the importance of protecting the land for generations to come.

 Earth Shelters: Children are builders by nature.
-In this program they use natural materials to create shelters that mimic the architecture of plants and animals.
+In this program, they will use natural materials to create shelters that mimic the architecture of plants and animals.
 Working in groups, students will explore how different building techniques can affect the strength and stability of structures.

 Our Home and Habitat: This is a wide-ranging exploration of the hills and dales of Toronto’s unique ravine landscape.
 The ravines of Toronto play host to an amazing diversity of wildlife, and students will learn where and how these creatures live together in the same space with enough food, water and shelter.
 In a sustainable city, physical and human geography are in harmony, and the connection between people and place is strong and vibrant.

 Geology Rocks: Evergreen Brick Works sits on the floodplain of the Don River, where there was once an industrial quarry the size of the Rogers Centre.
-The quarry excavated clay and shale to make the bricks that built this city; but the process of digging exposed half a billion years of geological time and an epic tale of nature’s history.
-Students will explore how the landscape evolved naturally and through human interventions.
+The quarry excavated clay and shale to make the bricks that built this city; this process of digging exposed half a billion years of geological time and is an epic tale of nature’s history.
+Students will explore how the geological landscape evolved naturally and through human interventions.

 Exploring our Watershed: Evergreen Brick Works is located in the heart of the Don Valley watershed.
 Students will have the opportunity to explore the site and adjacent park for signs of watershed management and discover strategies used to mitigate pollution and human impact.
 Students will get creative and experiment with different ways to protect our watershed.